- Companies that communicate more effectively and efficiently enjoy better employee performance.

 It is important to push yourself beyond your comfort zone and put some extra effort into improving your areas of weakness.
 If you aren't good at having difficult conversations, find a mentor or colleague who can offer some advice.
 If you aren't great at giving presentations, don't feel embarrassed to take a public speaking class.

-In order to be a good communicator, you also need to be adept at listening.
+To be a good communicator, you need to be adept at listening.
 When talking to others, really listen to what they are saying instead of thinking how you are going to respond.
 Also, when someone finishes talking, pause for a second to make sure you don't interrupt others.
+It is important to seek clarification before making any response.
+This can be achieved by paraphrasing what you have understood from the other party and seeking clarity as to whether that is what they intended to say.
+Be sure to capture the emotions of the other party to avoid sounding rude or distant to their needs.

 Being a boss doesn't mean you relinquish your right to be an individual.
 Be sure to show your employees that you are honest, relatable and, at times, vulnerable.
 Also, don't be afraid to make mistakes.
 Employees appreciate knowing that you're not perfect.